neoapollo18/glimpse-app/extensions/glimpse-widget/README.md

-# AI Beauty Transformation Widget
+# Glimpse AI Transformation Widget

-This Theme App Extension provides customers with AI-powered beauty transformations directly on product pages.
+This Theme App Extension provides customers with AI-powered product visualizations directly on product pages.

 ## How It Works